dossyb/bookish/README.md

 * ~~Convert from Vue 2 to Vue 3 (uni required the app to be in Vue 2 despite it reaching EOL at the end of 2023).~~ DONE!
 * Set placeholder image for books added without a cover. (issue with build version found)
 * ~~Update pathing of assets for build version.~~ DONE!
+* Add an edit page similar to the new book form that allows a user to edit the book details.
+* Add ability to delete a book from the user's bookshelf.
+* Add a database to replace books.json using Firebase.
 * Add hover text on book covers in Homepage view to display book's title, this will allow the user to distinguish between multiple books with a placeholder cover.
 * Pre-load back cover when component is mounted rather than when arrow is clicked
 * Fix some of the responsive side panel's functionality.